Chris Bohjalian

 Chris A. Bohjalian (Քրիս Պոհճալեան) is an American novelist and the author of over twenty novels, including Midwives (1997), The Sandcastle Girls (2012), The Guest Room (2016), and The Flight Attendant (2018).
 Bohjalian's work has been published in over thirty languages, and three of his novels have been adapted into films.
-Bohjalian's The Flight Attendant has been adapted for a television drama starring Kaley Cuoco.
+Bohjalian's The Flight Attendant has been adapted by Steve Yockey for a television drama starring Kaley Cuoco.

 Biography

 Chris Bohjalian graduated from Amherst College summa cum laude, where he was a member of the Phi Beta Kappa honor society.
 In the mid-1980s, he worked as an account representative for J. Walter Thompson, an ad agency located in New York City.
 Bohjalian moved with his wife Victoria Blewer to Lincoln, Vermont in 1988.

 In Lincoln, Bohjalian began writing weekly columns for the local newspaper and magazine about living in the small town, which had a population of about 975 residents.
 The column ran in The Burlington Free Press from 1992 through 2015 and won a Best Lifestyle Column from the Vermont Press Association.
 Bohjalian has written for Cosmopolitan, Reader's Digest, The New York Times, and the Boston Globe Sunday Magazine.

 Bohjalian's first novel, A Killing in the Real World, was released in 1988.
 His third novel, Past the Bleachers, was released in 1992 and was adapted to a television movie in 1995.

 In 1997, Bohjalian's fifth novel, Midwives, was released.
 The novel focuses on the rural Vermont midwife Sibyl Danforth, who becomes embroiled in a legal battle after one of her patients dies following an emergency Caesarean section.
 The novel was critically acclaimed and was selected by Oprah Winfrey as the October 1998 selection of Oprah's Book Club.
 It became a #1 bestseller on the New York Times and USA Today.
 In 2001, the novel was adapted into a television film starring Sissy Spacek in the lead role.
 Spacek said the Danforth character appealed to her because "the heart of the story is my character's inner struggle with self-doubt, the solo road you travel when you have a secret".